Semester Tuition and Fee Schedule

 - Refunds are mailed to students’ addresses on file with the Business Services Office.

-- All existing debts such as library charges, calculator replacement, bookstore charges, and deferred payment plan balances, may be deducted from any refund due to the student.
+- All existing debts such as library charges, calculator replacement, bookstore charges, and deferred payment plan balances, will be deducted from any refund due to the student.

 - Questions regarding refunds should be directed to the Accounts Receivable Specialist in the Business Services Office in BH 132 or call (406) 756-3802.